-We expect our MS students to produce at least one publication in peer-reviewed journals as part of their thesis research.
+We expect our doctoral students to produce at least three to four publications in peer-reviewed journals as part of their dissertation research.
 Presentation of research results at national and international conferences is also expected, and we provide a portion of the funds for travel to up to one conference a year.

 To achieve this goal, students are admitted in to our program to work with a specific advisor with overlapping research interests.
-Students then begin working with their advisor from their first semester to define research question and approach.
+Students begin working with their advisor from their first semester to define research questions and approaches.